Chart Color Schemes

 The level of general health in Narre Warren - North East is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

 Narre Warren - North East shows above-average health outcomes with a low prevalence of common health conditions among its general population.
-However, older and at-risk cohorts have higher rates compared to national averages.
-Private health cover is relatively low, with approximately 50% (~6,759 people) having it, compared to Greater Melbourne's 53.6%.
+However, these conditions are higher than the national average among older and at-risk cohorts.
+Approximately 50% (~6,759 people) have private health cover, which is lower than Greater Melbourne's 53.6%.

 Frequently Asked Questions - Health